bnb-chain/BEPs/BEP2.md

 ## 1. Summary

-This BEP describes a proposal for token management on the Binance Chain.
+This BEP describes a proposal for token management on the BNB Beacon Chain.

 ## 2. Abstract

-BEP-2 Proposal describes a common set of rules for token management within the Binance Chain ecosystem.
-It introduces the following details of a token on Binance Chain:
+BEP-2 Proposal describes a common set of rules for token management within the BNB Beacon Chain ecosystem.
+It introduces the following details of a token on BNB Beacon Chain:

-- What information makes a token on Binance Chain
+- What information makes a token on BNB Beacon Chain
-- What actions can be performed on a token on Binance Chain
+- What actions can be performed on a token on BNB Beacon Chain

 ## 3. Status